sklprogs/LanguageTricks/README.md

 ## efficacy \| efficiency

-**efficacy**: the power or capacity to produce a desired effect; widely used, among other places, in the medical field
+**Efficacy**&mdash;the power or capacity to produce a desired effect; widely used, among other places, in the medical field:

 > *There is in still limited information on the **efficacy** of this cancer treatment.*

-**efficiency**: the quality or property of being efficient
+**Efficiency**&mdash;the quality or property of being efficient.

 [*Source*](https://writingexplained.org/efficacy-vs-efficiency-difference)